bharat-kadchha/Core-And-Advance-Java-Practicals/core-java/advance-concept/README.md

 ## advance-concept :
-- this project contains some advanced practicals which are required for the industries aspect.like java mail, encrypt-decrypt, security, JSON parsing etc.
+- this project contains some advanced practicals which are required for the industry's aspects. like java mail, encrypt-decrypt, security, JSON parsing, etc.